This post may contain affiliate links. Learn more.

 What’s good for the trail is also good for the deck, at least when it comes to Timberland’s signature boat shoe.
 You can depend on the durability and stability that come from these cool boat shoes.

-They also have a cushioned EVA footbed and a durable rubber outsole for maximum support and traction on wet (or non-wet) surfaces, and rust-resistant eyelets.
+They also have a cushioned EVA footbed and a durable rubber outsole for maximum support and traction on wet (or non-wet) surfaces, plus rust-resistant eyelets.

 - Authentic and stylish